Most Affordable Countries to Study Abroad 2025-26 for Students

 Job Opportunities

-High demand in industries like hydropower, petroleum, shipping, and tourism.
-Students can work part-time during studies and benefit from a post-study work permit for up to two years.
+High demand in hydropower, petroleum, shipping, and tourism.
+Part-time work during studies; post-study work permit up to 2 years.

 Top Universities